kyma-project/cloud-manager/docs/user/tutorials/01-20-gcp-nfs-volume.md

    Similarly to PV, note the `RWX` access mode and `Bound` status.

-6. Create two workloads that both write to the volume
+6. Create two workloads that both write to the volume.
+Run:

    ```shell
    cat <<EOF | kubectl -n $NAMESPACE apply -f -